The plan is to have only ever one wedding day and look for a wedding suit or tuxedo once in your life.

 Spring and summer are the most popular time of year for weddings.
 There is never any lack of choices for a warm-weather wardrobe.

 If the event is more casual, you can go with linen, which looks chic yet are very comfortable.
-They are ultra-lightweight; in other words, perfect in hot weather.
+Also, they are ultra-lightweight; in other words, perfect in hot weather.

 Seersucker is another hot weather dream come true.
 These suits feel like the height of Southern hospitality.